Omveer99/Color-Code-Generation-App/README.md

-# 🎨 Color Code Generator
+# 🎨 Color Code Generator App

 Color Code Generator is an iOS application that generates random hex color codes, stores them locally, and synchronizes the data with Firebase when online.
 The app is built using Swift, SwiftUI, and MVVM architecture.